-In this guide, we’ll take a look at the definition of a literary theme.
-We’ll discuss some examples and go over ways of coming up with our own.
-If you’re still struggling, worry not.
-I’ve included a literary theme list to help you even more so.
+We’ll first take a look at the definition of a literary theme.
+We’ll discuss some examples of popular themes and go over ways of coming up with our own.
+We’ll also look at useful ways to evoke the theme from an existing story, which can save you a lot of headaches.

 For example, if we look at the classic romance story of Romeo and Juliet, the plot is about two individuals from rival families falling in love and dying as a result of a series of tragic events.
 But that’s not what the story is about.
 The themes, in simple terms, look at love, fate, and family, amongst others.